bclarke-nes/KIND-shiny-intro/src/text_sections/shiny intro_session 02.md

 ## Adding a national benchmark

-+ we'll need to write some R code to
++ we'll need to write some R code to:
     + take our data
     + filter for type == 1
     + calculate mean attendances for each month